What Is Kombucha?

 What Is Kombucha And Why Should You Be Drinking It (If You Aren’t Already)?

-If you frequent any yoga studio, farmer’s market, or evan most supermarkets these days, the chances are you’ll run into some form of Kombucha.
-And your health-nut friend who munches kale before pilates isn’t just citing a new trend when she praises this bubbly tea: kombucha has very real research to back up its spot in the health hall of fame.
-In the last few years, the effervescent fermented drink has positioned itself among all the other K’s in the marketplace such as kale, kimchi and kefir, offering itself up as a more than delicious beverage with added health benefits.
+If you frequent any yoga studio, farmer’s market, or even most supermarkets these days, you’ve probably run into some form of Kombucha.
+Your health-nut friend who munches kale before Pilates isn’t just citing a new trend when she praises the booch: kombucha has very real research to back up its spot in the natural health hall of fame.
+In the last few years, the bubbly fermented drink has positioned itself among all the other K’s in the marketplace such as kale, kimchi and kefir, offering itself up as a more than delicious beverage with added health benefits.

-Seeing this drink on the shelf or online for the first time, you might be swayed to think it’s a new product.
-False: Kombucha is timeless (basically), and it’s history stretches back to ancient times.
+Seeing this drink on the shelf or online for the first time, you might think it’s a new product.
+But kombucha is timeless (basically), and it’s history stretches back to ancient times.
 How has this fizzy drink kept up with the centuries?
-You guessed it: health benefits.
+You guessed it: health benefits — and it tastes great.

-Depending on who you ask, it’s thought to have originated in more than 2,000 years ago in China or the Ukraine.
-Both these cultures, and most of the east, have utilized raw Kombucha and fermented foods for eons as a treatment for illnesses and ailments, and to maintain good health.
-Handed down from person to person, Scobys made their way around the world, and today kombucha is considered by many of its believers as a healthy, living beverage that can help treat everything from diabetes to leaky gut.
+Kombucha originated in Asia more than 2,000 years ago, and many cultures in the east have utilized raw Kombucha and fermented foods for eons to preserve food, as a treatment for illnesses and ailments, and to maintain good health.
+Handed down from person to person, scobys made their way around the world, and today kombucha can be found in nearly every corner of the earth.

 - B Vitamins: the yeast in kombucha produces significant quantities of naturally occurring B vitamins — kombucha is a natural energy drink!